 Her lawyer Richard Stein said: "Mrs Sandiford and her sister, both out in Bali, will be devastated by this decision.

 "Whilst we have a judgment, we do not have the reasons for it.
-We await these before being able to formulate an appeal to what we believe is a fundamentally-flawed decision."'No prospect'
+We await these before being able to formulate an appeal to what we believe is a fundamentally-flawed decision."

 Earlier, Aidan O'Neill QC, told the High Court that Sandiford was urgently in need of funding to pay for an "an adequate lawyer" because she was currently without legal assistance and her family had exhausted all of their available resources.